Joe Palatsides: Coaching career

 He is also a member of the Australian Professional Footballers' Association (APFA) and he is one of the members that have served on the APFA Executive (with international honours).

 On 2 May 2019, the Football Association of Singapore unveiled Joe Palatsides as its new technical director.
 Palatsides extended his contract in 2021, but ended his stint by mutual agreement citing the COVID-19 pandemic as well as health and personal issues on 9 November the same year.
 A day later, Palatsides joined Melbourne Victory's Youth Academy as a coach.

+Palatsides departed Melbourne Victory in July 2024 in order to join Olympique Lyonnais Féminin as the assistant coach to fellow Australian, Joe Montemurro.

+In June 2025 he joined Montemurro's coaching staff as an assistant for the Australia women's national soccer team (Matildas).
+He was appointed head coach of the related under-23 team (U23 Matildas) in July, which competed in the 2025 ASEAN Women's Championship in Vietnam from 6 to 19 August.
+On 30 July, Palatsides named his 23-player squad for that tournament.
+Although competing against senior national teams, the U23 Matildas won the championship with forward Holly Furphy awarded Most Valuable Player and midfielder Alana Jančevski as Rising Star of the tournament.